Renne Park Project

 Will the project include upgrades to the baseball field?

 No, the baseball fields are not part of the renovation.
-Renne Park is a large park, and there is not enough funding in this project phase to turf the baseball fields.
+Renne Field is a large park, and there is not enough funding in this project phase to turf the baseball fields.
 This might happen in a future, separate phase of the Renne Park Project, but as of right now, the fields will not be turfed due to limited funds.

 (Note: The baseball fields at Renne Park are maintained by Newberg Baseball.
 They are a separate organization from NDPS and CPRD and use the fields at the School District’s discretion.)